-Following the inspirational narrative of Bereishit (Genesis) and the exciting stories of Shemot (Exodus), the Book of Vayikra (Leviticus), at first glance, fails to live up to its two dramatic precursors.
-The name Leviticus comes from “Levi”, who was the father of the priestly tribe, and much of its 27 chapters describe in great detail the priestly rituals.
-Since most of these practices are no longer observed today, some modern readers have a hard time finding practical significance in the Book of Leviticus and miss out on Vayikra’s eternal values.
+Following the inspirational narrative of Sefer Bereishit (Genesis) and the exciting stories of Sefer Shemot (Exodus), it may appear at first glance that Sefer Vayikra (Leviticus) fails to live up to the standard set by its two dramatic predecessors.
+The name “Leviticus” comes from Levi, the father of the priestly tribe, and much of its 27 chapters are devoted to describing the priestly rituals in great detail.
+Since most of these practices are not observed today, some modern readers have difficulty in finding practical significance in Sefer Vayikra, and thus miss out on its eternal values.

-By delving deeper into the meaning behind the ancient rituals and discovering their many fundamental truths and by highlighting the role of Zion throughout the Book of Vayikra, it is our hope that “The Israel Bible” helps us fulfill the purpose of the Tabernacle of bringing God’s presence into our lives.
+By delving deeper into the meaning behind the Torah’s ancient rituals and discovering their many fundamental truths, and by highlighting the role of Zion throughout the Book of Vayikra, it is our hope that The Israel Bible helps us fulfill the purpose of the Mishkan: to bring God’s presence into our lives.

-May our study of “The Israel Bible” infuse our lives with sanctity as if we were bringing the offerings described in Leviticus and prepare us for the final day when the Temple is rebuilt in Jerusalem and we are able to fully feel God’s presence in this world.
+May our study of The Israel Bible infuse us with sanctity as if we were bringing the offerings described in Sefer Vayikra, and prepare us for the day when the Beit Hamikdash is rebuilt in Yerushalayim and we are able to fully feel God’s presence in this world.